f-droid/fdroid-website/_docs/Reproducible_Builds.md

 ### How it is implemented as of now

-Publishing signed binaries (APKs) from elsewhere (e.g. the upstream developer) is now possible after verifying that they match ones built using a recipe.
+Publishing signed binaries (APKs) from elsewhere (e.g. the upstream developer) is now possible after verifying that they match ones built using an fdroiddata recipe.
 Publishing only takes place if there is a proper match.
-This procedures are implemented as part of `fdroid publish`.
+This procedure is implemented as part of `fdroid publish`.
 The reproducibility check at the publishing step follows this logic:

 ![Flow-chart for reproducibility check]({% asset docs/reproducible-builds/publish.png %})